 Specializations and Concentrations

-Some schools could offer specializations which allow you to choose a more focused master’s degree in economics.
-Examples may include:
+Some schools could offer specializations that allow you to choose a more focused master’s degree in economics.

 - Financial Economics: This would likely involve more in-depth coverage of theoretical finance, as well as the framework upon which the theory is based.
 This could be geared toward doctoral work, research positions, or applied economics.